Skip to content

 Write and run a pipeline

 A pipeline is a small YAML file describing a deterministic, multi-step control flow.
-This guide walks through writing one, dropping it into your project, and invoking it — plus the ad-hoc, no-registration alternative for a one-off procedure an agent generates on the fly.
+This guide walks through writing one, registering it, and invoking it — plus the ad-hoc, no-registration alternative for a one-off procedure an agent generates on the fly.
 For the full grammar and invocation-tool reference, see the Pipeline DSL reference; for the why/architecture, see Pipelines.

 1. Write the pipeline